By Abby Vinas

 Do your laundry early and often.
 Stewing in your own sweaty clothes will only make acne worse.
 Notice: does your acne go away when you clean your clothes or your sheets?
 That might be the answer to your problem.
 If not, try using a hypoallergenic laundry detergent that works best for sensitive skin.

 Don’t stress--your skin will thank you for it!
 Stress reduces insulin resistance and causes fatigue.
+WebMD lists exercise as a top factor to alleviate stress and reduce acne.
 When you alleviate stress with a manageable daily routine, good sleep, and healthy habits, you’ll reduce stress and possibly alleviate your acne symptoms.

 Acne can come and go for a variety of reasons.
 Consider a lifestyle change or consult a doctor about your hormones.
 Don’t let emotional stress get the better of you—try any of these methods to see if your acne goes away.